roleypoly/roleypoly-v1/README.md

 If you're here to report a bug or develop on Roleypoly, the rest of this document is for you.

+Roleypoly is built with node.js, next.js, react/redux, discord.js, and little sprinkles of weird magic goo.

 ## developing/running your own

 you'll need